 Limits, risks, and alternatives

 Very high groundwater flows, highly saline water, or significant heat sources can impede the formation of a closed frozen body.
 Energy demand is relevant, and logistics and supply must be assured.
 Alternatives include injection sealing, sheet pile walls, or underwater concrete.
-A combination is often sensible: freezing for the critical phase, followed by conventional excavation support—with a seamless transition to separation methods such as concrete demolition shears or stone and concrete splitters.
+A combination is often sensible: freezing for the critical phase, followed by conventional excavation support – with a seamless transition to separation methods such as concrete demolition shears or stone and concrete splitters.
+Where flows are pronounced, pre-grouting, surface insulation, or increased cooling capacity can support reliable closure.

 Cost-effectiveness and scheduling